-Figure 6.22 - Save the Document
+Figure 6.18 - Plain Number 3

-Figure 6.23 - Finished Document
+Figure 6.20 - Name and Page Number

-World Class CAD Challenge 30-05 - Write a short 500 report about any topic you choose.
+\ World Class CAD Challenge 30-05 \ - Write a short 500 report about any topic you choose.
 Type tour name and other information with the proper formatting, create a title and type your paper.
 Use at least one source in your paper and correctly cite it in a bibliography.
 Last, add the page number header with your name.
 Repeat this exercise two more times to maintain your World Class ranking.